ramiroaraujo/laravel-demo/README.md

 1. Clone the repo
 2. Have `Docker` installed and running
 2. `composer install && npm install`
+3. Copy `.env.example` to `.env`
-3. `vendor/bin/sail up -d` to initialize the containers
+4. `vendor/bin/sail up -d` to initialize the containers
-4. `vendor/bin/sail php artisan migrate` to bootstrap the database schema
+5. `vendor/bin/sail php artisan migrate` to bootstrap the database schema

 ## Run